vcerana/FictionalCharacterIdentification/README.md

 *  <strong> Network Visualization: </strong>Utilizes data to create a visual representation of relationships between characters.

 This pipeline serves as a practical demonstration of text analysis techniques, showcasing how literary data can be structured and analyzed to uncover insights.
+The methodologies applied, along with their limitations, are explained in the thesis, and this showcase has been specifically created to demonstrate them.
+Additionally, future developments will improve these methodologies.

 In the notebook folder, you will find two notebooks: